emvolz/NBPMscape/parameters.md

 ```

 ### Day of the week
 We include some temporal variation in contact rates.
-We analsyed contact patterns in the Polymod UK survey [Massong et al, (2008)] by the day of the week.
+We analsyed contact patterns in the POLYMOD UK survey [Massong et al, (2008)] by the day of the week.
 These factors are used to alter transmission probability.
 ```julia
 #          Sunday     Monday     Tuesday    Wednesday  Thursday   Friday     Saturday
 dowcont = (0.1043502, 0.1402675, 0.1735913, 0.1437642, 0.1596205, 0.1445298, 0.1338766)